Technology

 any: true

-The economics of agents are won with budgets, caching, and deterministic workflows—not just better models.
+Agent economics are won with budgets, caching, and deterministic workflow control—not wishful tuning.

-Table 2: AgentOps decision checklist (what to require before production)
+Table 2: AgentOps production gate checklist (requirements to clear before autonomy)

 RequirementMinimum barOwnerHow to verify

-PermissioningLeast-privilege tokens per workflow; sensitive actions require approvalSecurity + App ownerAttempt forbidden tool calls; confirm denial
+PermissioningLeast-privilege per workflow; sensitive actions require approvalSecurity + App ownerAttempt forbidden actions; verify deny-by-default behavior

 Key Takeaway

-Production-grade agents behave like well-governed systems: controlled permissions, measurable outcomes, and fast rollback.
+Production agents should look like governed systems: scoped access, measurable outcomes, and fast reversibility.

 James Okonkwo